 Cloud computing is the hottest trend in IT, with no signs of slowing down.
-Cloud backup services make up for 62% of the existing cloud usage closely following the 70% of organizations using the cloud for file storage.
+Cloud backup services make up 62% of the existing cloud usage closely following 70% of organizations using the cloud for file storage.

 Cloud backup stores a company’s data and applications at a remote location.
 With a majority of today’s crucial business information being saved on cloud servers, it is only natural for organizations to pick up cloud backup solutions, as well.

 There is an assortment of cloud backup service providers out there - each one promising the best in service, storage, security, and accessibility.
 How can you cut through this crowded cloud hinterland?
 The guide below contains the criteria for selecting the cloud service provider that will help you in your journey to opt for the suitable one.

 Criteria for Selecting the Cloud Service Provider

 Cost is a crucial factor for any business, especially small and medium-scale businesses (SMB).
 However, on the cloud, you cannot compare directly among various service providers.
 You have to be pretty specific about the application requisites to verify the pricing of all the services collectively and then decide.
 Do not just check the hosting costs, check the total service usage cost as well.